Rinnnt/Rinnnt.github.io/_posts/2022-02-11-abcd-problem.md

 ---

 ### ABCD
+This question is taken from [Art of Problem Solving](https://artofproblemsolving.com/community/c1105845h2728519_diabolical_digits).
-The question asks us to find the solutions to ABCD = C * D^A.
+The question asks us:

+> Can you find a four-digit number ABCD satisfying ABCD = C * D^A?

 ### Maths
 With 4 variables that could range from 0-9 (except A), it is obvious that we should try to reduce the solution space.
 By spotting that the value ABCD is mostly determined by D^A, the number of possible pairs (D, A) is greatly reduced by limiting it between 999 < D^A < 10,000.
 Then, the number of possible values of C for each pair (D, A) is further reduced.
 Then the solution space is small enough for simple brute force checking.